Candace Owens: Conservative activism

 By late 2017, Owens had started producing pro-Trump commentary and criticizing notions of structural racism, systemic inequality, and identity politics – all positions she herself had been publishing two years earlier.
 In August 2017, she began posting politically themed videos to YouTube.
 In September 2017, she launched "Red Pill Black", a website and YouTube channel that promotes black conservatism in the United States.
+The name is a reference to the red pill and blue pill metaphor from The Matrix franchise, often used by the manosphere, where taking the red pill shows its users the "truth."

 On November 21, 2017, at the MAGA Rally and Expo in Rockford, Illinois, Turning Point USA founder Charlie Kirk announced that Owens had been hired as the organization's director of urban engagement.
 Turning Point's hiring of Owens occurred in the wake of allegations of racism at Turning Point.
 In May 2019, Owens announced her departure as communications director for the organization.
 While at Turning Point USA, Owens received the support of prominent figures in the Republican Party.
-President Trump called her a "very smart thinker," while Republican National Committee chair Ronna Romney McDaniel said at CPAC "People like Candace Owens, like Charlie Kirk, we need more leaders like that."
+President Trump called her a "very smart thinker", while Republican National Committee chair Ronna Romney McDaniel said at Conservative Political Action Conference (CPAC) "People like Candace Owens, like Charlie Kirk, we need more leaders like that."
 Ted Cruz expressed his admiration for Owens by jokingly suggesting in 2022 that she be appointed to the Supreme Court of the United States.

 In April 2018, Kanye West tweeted: "I love the way Candace Owens thinks."
 The tweet was met with derision on the part of many of West's fans.
 In May 2019, Owens hosted The Candace Owens Show on PragerU's YouTube channel.

 In April 2020, Owens announced her intention to either run for office in the U.S. Senate or to be a governor, and that she would only run against an incumbent Democrat, not a Republican.
 She did not reveal which specific office she would run for, or in which election cycle.
 In February 2021, Owens tweeted that she was considering a run for president in 2024.